spetlr-org/spetlr-lakehouse-template-v2/README.md

 **Key Features**

 - Automated terraform deployment for Azure cloud resources, Databricks Account- and Workspace-level elements and artifacts.
+- All resources are deployed in a private network to bring a network isolation for the platform.
 - Govern and manage accesses for the entire project with Unity Catalog.
 - Fully unit and integration tested Lakehouse platform using SPETLR: We utilize SPETLR for managing and orchestrating ETL processes and also include a comprehensive suite of tests that ensure the reliability and accuracy of the codebase (this is not implemented for the notebook job, as well as the DLT pipeline).
 - NYC Taxi dataset example: Learn how to work with a real-world dataset that demonstrates the power of Databricks and the Lakehouse platform.